VisComm Logo

-Visualization for Communication (VisComm)
+Workshop on Visualization for Communication

+Calling all visual communicators!
 VisComm brings together practitioners and researchers from a wide range of disciplines to address pressing questions about how data visualization is evolving in our everyday lives.
 We particularly encourage participation from journalists, designers, health communicators, policy advocates, educators, and others who may not typically attend IEEE VIS but who play a vital role in shaping how data reaches the public.

-The workshop will be held at the Austria Center Vienna, Bruno-Kreisky-Platz 1, 1220 Vienna, Austria, date and time TBD.
+The workshop will be held at the Austria Center Vienna, Bruno-Kreisky-Platz 1, 1220 Vienna, Austria, on Sunday, November 2, 2025 from 2:00 PM - 5:30 PM (GMT+1).

 Short Research Papers